Library

 Oceanostics.FlowDiagnostics.RichardsonNumber

-— MethodRichardsonNumber(model; location)
+— MethodRichardsonNumber(model; loc)

 Calculate the Richardson Number as